techbrett/OfficeDocs-SkypeForBusiness/Teams/considerations-calling-plan.md

 This article describes emergency calling considerations for Microsoft Calling Plan users.
 Before reading this article, see emergency calling concepts and definitions in [Plan and manage emergency calling](what-are-emergency-locations-addresses-and-call-routing.md).

-To find out if Microsoft Calling Plans are the right solution for your business, see [PSTN connectivity options](pstn-connectivity.md) and [Microsoft Calling Plans for Teams](calling-plans-for-office-365.md).
+To find out if Microsoft Calling Plans are the right solution for your business, see [Public Switched Telephone Network (PSTN) connectivity options](pstn-connectivity.md) and [Microsoft Calling Plans for Teams](calling-plans-for-office-365.md).

 ## Emergency call enablement for Calling Plans

 Each Calling Plan user is automatically enabled for emergency calling and is required to have a registered emergency address associated with their assigned telephone number.

-When the location is associated to the telephone number depends on the country/region:
+The point in time when the location is associated to the telephone number depends on the country/region:

 - In the United States and Canada, an emergency location is required when a number is assigned to a user.